 Since the CAPM essentially ignores any company-specific risk, the calculation for the cost of equity is simply tied to the company’s sensitivity to the market.
 The formula for quantifying this sensitivity is as follows.

 Cost of equity = Risk free rate +[β x ERP]

 - β (“beta”) = A company’s sensitivity to systematic risk

 - ERP (“Equity risk premium”) = The incremental risk of investing in equities over risk-free securities

 The risk-free rate should reflect the yield of a default-free government bond of equivalent maturity to the duration of each cash flow being discounted.

 The current yield on a U.S. 10-year bond is the preferred proxy for the risk-free rate for U.S. companies.
 For European companies, the German 10-year is the preferred risk-free rate.
 The Japan 10-year is preferred for Asian companies.

 How much extra return above the risk-free rate do investors expect for investing in equities in general?

 For example, if you plan to invest in the S&P 500 — a proxy for the overall stock market — what kind of return do you expect?
 Certainly, you expect more than the return on U.S. treasuries, otherwise, why take the risk of investing in the stock market?
 This additional expected return that investors expect to achieve by investing broadly in equities is called the equity risk premium (ERP) or the market risk premium (MRP).

 But how is that risk quantified?
-The prevalent approach is to look backward and compare historical spreads between S&P 500 returns and the yield on 10-yr treasuries over the last several decades.
-The logic being that investors develop their return expectations based on how the stock market has performed in the past.
+The prevalent approach is to look backward and compare historical spreads between S&P 500 returns and the yield on 10-year treasuries over the last several decades.
+The logic is that investors develop their return expectations based on how the stock market has performed in the past.